MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gpiobtn/button-reporting.md

 **Note**
--   For full guidance and implementation for the Power button, see [Power Button Behaviors and implementation](/collaborate/connect-redirect?DownloadID=47452).
+-   For full guidance and implementation for the Power button, see [Power button and lid settings overview](/windows-hardware/customize/power-settings/power-button-and-lid-settings).
--   For Connected Standby guidance for buttons, see [Connected Standby Wake Sources](/collaborate/connect-redirect?DownloadID=49891).
+-   For Connected Standby guidance for buttons, see [Wake sources](/windows-hardware/design/device-experiences/modern-standby-wake-sources).
--   For additional guidance on ACPI implementation, see [ACPI Design Guide](/collaborate/connect-redirect?DownloadID=48755).
+-   For additional guidance on ACPI implementation, see [ACPI design guide](/windows-hardware/drivers/acpi/).